 If the criminal background check identifies a pending criminal investigation or charge, HABC will suspend an eligibility determination.
-HABC will inform the applicant that he/she may request reinstatement of the application within ninety (90) calendar days of the final disposition of the case, provided the disposition is not a conviction.
-If reinstatement of the application is not requested within 90 calendar days, the applicant will be withdrawn.
+HABC will inform the applicant that he/she may request reinstatement of the application within twelve (12) months of the final disposition of the case, provided the disposition is not a conviction.
+If reinstatement of the application is not requested within 12 months, the applicant will be withdrawn.